NUKnightLab/juxtapose/README.md

 #JuxtaposeJS

-JuxtaposeJS is a simple open source tool for creating before/after image sliders.
-Just provide two image URLs and this will do the rest of the work for you.
+[JuxtaposeJS](juxtapose.knightlab.com) is a simple, open source tool for creating before/after image sliders.
+Just provide two image URLs and Juxtapose will do the rest of the work for you.
+Below are instructions for implementing Juxtapose with HTML and Javascript but we also have a [tool that lets you make a slider without needing to know any code](juxtapose.knightlab.com).

 ###Instructions